 3. Resource Constraints

-Specifies the constraints for the Architecture Management resources.
+This section specifies the constraints for the Architecture Management resources.
 The resource properties are not limited to the ones defined in this specification, AM Servers may provide additional properties.
 It is recommended that any additional properties exist in their own unique namespace and not use the namespaces defined in these specifications.

 3.1 Resource: Resource